SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-04-candlemas-etc.md

 here.
-Munroe's pointing out the absurdity of weather divination from shadows of usually hibernating rodents, as well as the more modern film comedy, [Groundhog Day](https://en.wikipedia.org/wiki/Groundhog_Day_(film)), which involves inexplicable time loops instead of inexplicable weather divination by rodents.
+Munroe's pointing out the absurdity of weather divination from shadows of usually hibernating rodents, as well as the more modern film comedy, [Groundhog Day](https://en.wikipedia.org/wiki/Groundhog_Day_(film)), which involves inexplicable time loops instead of, or in addition to, inexplicable weather divination by rodents.

 As to why it's now a groundhog and not the original German hedgehogs &amp; badgers, the XKCD mouseover text offers the usual surreal 'explanation':